mhm-corp/auth-service/README.md

 1. Connect to the PostgreSQL database and execute the following script: `CREATE DATABASE bank_auth;`
 2. Verify that the **bank_auth** database exists: `SELECT datname FROM pg_database WHERE datname = 'bank_auth';`

+## Documentation

+- The API documentation can be accessed at the following URL: http://localhost:8081/swagger-ui/index.html
+- Documentation in JSON format: http://localhost:8081/v3/api-docs